Last updated on July 15th, 2019

 Is Curd Rice Suitable For Babies?

-Why Should we not eat curd rice at night?
+Why Should we not eat Yogurt rice at night?

 According to Ayurveda curd when eaten at night causes mucus development.
 It is especially not advisable to eat curd at night if you are prone to cold.
 However you can dilute the curd and eat it with rice at room temperature.